getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 All content pages are located in the `/user/pages` folder.
 Each **Page** should be placed in its own folder.

 !!
 Folder names should also be valid **slugs**.
-Slugs are entirely lowercase, with accented characters replaced by letters from the Latin alphabet and whitespace characters replaced by a dash or an underscore, in order to avoid being encoded.
+Slugs are entirely lowercase, with accented characters replaced by letters from the Latin alphabet and whitespace characters replaced by a dash or an underscore, to avoid being encoded.

-Grav understands that any integer value followed by a period will be solely for the purpose of ordering, and is removed internally in the system.
+Grav understands that any integer value followed by a period will be solely for ordering, and is removed internally in the system.
 For example, if you have a folder named `01.home`, Grav will treat this folder as `home`, but will ensure that with default ordering, it comes before `02.blog`.

 ![Grav Folder Example](page-folders.png)

 Your site must have an entry-point so that it knows where to go when you point your browser to the root of your site.
 For example if you were to enter `http://yoursite.com` in your browser, by default Grav expects an alias `home/`, but you can override the home-location by changing the `home.alias` option in the [Grav configuration file](/basics/grav-configuration).

 **Module-folders** are identified by an underscore (`_`) before the folder name.
 This is a special folder type that is intended to be used only with **modular content**.
 These are **not routable** and **not visible** in the navigation.
 An example of a Module-folder would be a folder such as `user/pages/01.home/_header`.
-Home is actually configured as a **modular page** and would be constructed from the `_header`, `_features`, and `_body` Modules.
+Home is configured as a **modular page** and would be constructed from the `_header`, `_features`, and `_body` Modules.

 The textual name of each folder defaults to the _slug_ that the system uses as part of the URL.
 For example if you have a folder such as `/user/pages/02.blog`, the slug for this page would default to `blog`, and the full URL would be `http://yoursite.com/blog`.
 A blog item page, located in `/user/pages/02.blog/blog-item-5` would be accessible via `http://yoursite.com/blog/blog-item-5`.